 Foundational to a movement of God is prayer.
 We’ll close each week praying for one another.

 - As long as I believe the group is adding value to my life, I commit to attending the group and coming prepared, apart from traveling or emergencies with families.

 - I am committing to keeping anything that is shared absolutely confidential.

 - I will pray for the others in my group.

 Things to Do for Week 2

-- Read and answer the Questions for Week 2 on a Spirit-Filled Life.
+- Read and answer the Questions for Week 2 Life’s Big Questions (Is There a God).

 - Read the Spiritual Diagnostic provided by Tim Keller that is provided below in this document.
 Discuss it with your spouse OR close friend who knows you well.
 Tell them where you think you are and see if they agree.
 Then come ready to share your reflection with the group when you have your off-site gathering.

 - Pray for the members of your group.